 *SUPSY is an air-driven upwelling system made by nesting two small plastic buckets together with screened bottoms to allow water flow.
 Gentle aeration from an air pump creates flow through the system, bringing the mussels oxygen and food.

 Fun Fact: Staff at the Museum & Aquarium bred this newt in 2011, 2012 and 2018!
-We are the only institution to breed Laotian Newts in captivity.
+We are the only AZA institution to breed Laotian Newts in captivity.

 Laotian Newts have seen continued declines in habitat quality and the number of mature specimens in the wild.
 Additionally the Laotian newts have an extremely limited population radius.